kurko/blog/obsidian/essay/_posts/2026-06-07-the-camino-to-santiago-de-compostela.md

 Some people find courage, others find peace.
 Some leave with renewed purpose.
 Others simply leave lighter than when they arrived.
 The distracted find focus, the confused find clarity.

 For me, it brought perspective.
-The problems waiting for me back home hadn’t disappeared, they would still be there after the flight back, but they would no longer occupy the same space in my mind.
+The problems waiting for me back home hadn't disappeared, they would still be there after the flight back, but they would no longer occupy the same space in my mind.

 Walking day after day doesn't solve your problems, but instead, you return with enough distance to look at them differently.
 In a way, it reminded me of how I felt after walking the Kumano Kodo in Japan.
 Every long walk seems to send us home as a slightly different version of ourselves.